maulik-eng/cis_524_project/README.md

 ## Running the Programs
 1. Clone or download this repository.
+2. Run the Haskell program using Tutorialspoint's Online Haskell Compiler:Copy and paste the code into the Tutorialspoint Haskell Compiler.
+Click Execute to run the program.
-2. Ensure you have Python 3.x and Java JDK installed in VS Code set up.
+3. Ensure you have Python 3.x and Java JDK installed in VS Code set up.
-3. Open python or java file in vs code and and press `Ctrl + F5` or use the integrated terminal after that follow below step to run the program:-
+4. Open python or java file in vs code and and press `Ctrl + F5` or use the integrated terminal after that follow below step to run the program:-
    	- For Python :- python3 Binary_serch_for_phonebook.py
-   	- For Java :-
-   		- To compile: `javac contact_booksearch.java`
-	        - To run: `java contact_booksearch`